Uranium mining in the Bancroft area

-Uranium mining in Bancroft represents one of two major uranium-producing areas in Ontario, and one of seven in Canada, all located along the edge of the Canadian Shield.
+Uranium mining around Bancroft, Ontario, was conducted at four sites, beginning in the early 1950s and concluding by 1982.
+Bancroft was one of two major uranium-producing areas in Ontario, and one of seven in Canada, all located along the edge of the Canadian Shield.
 In the context of mining, the "Bancroft area" includes Haliburton, Hastings, and Renfrew counties, and all areas between Minden and Lake Clear.
 Activity in the mid-1950s was described by engineer A. S. Bayne in a 1977 report as the "greatest uranium prospecting rush in the world".
-Mining activities were conducted during two periods, 1956–1964 and 1975–1982, when uranium prices made underground hard-rock mining of the ores economically viable.

 As a result of activities at its four major uranium mines, Bancroft experienced rapid population and economic growth throughout the 1950s.
 By 1958, Canada had become one of the world's leading producers of uranium; the $274 million of uranium exports that year represented Canada's most significant mineral export.
-By 1963, the federal government had purchased more than $1,500 million of uranium from Canadian producers, but soon thereafter the global supply of uranium increased, prices fell and the government cancelled all contracts to buy.
+By 1963, the federal government had purchased more than $1.5 billion of uranium from Canadian producers, but soon thereafter the global supply uranium market collapsed and the government stopped issuing contracts to buy.
+Mining resumed when uranium prices rose during the 1970s energy crisis, but this second period of activity ended by 1982.

-Mining resumed when uranium prices rose during the 1970s energy crisis, but this was not long lasting.
-Bancroft continues to be known for gems and mineralogy, and has three decommissioned uranium mines and one that is undergoing rehabilitation.
+Three of the uranium mines are decommissioned, and one is undergoing rehabilitation.
 A twofold increase in lung cancer development and mortality has been observed among former mine workers.
+Bancroft continues to be known for gems and mineralogy.

 Geology and mineralogy

 During the most recent ice age, in the area of what is now Bancroft, Ontario, ancient glaciers removed soil and rock, exposing the Precambrian granite that had been the heart of volcanic mountains on an ancient sea bed.
-Volcanic eruptions had spouted through sediments, recrystallizing them into layers of banded gneisses – incorporating limestone, graphite, gabbro and diorite – rich in iron and other dark minerals.
+During the Grenville orogenies, sedimentary rocks were transformed by heat and pressure into banded gneiss and marble, incorporating gabbro and diorite (rich in iron and other dark minerals).
 Some uranium ores in these structures are about 1,000 million years old, while others are understood to be 1,200 million years old.

-In Canada, 99% of known uranium occurrences and 93% of properties producing uranium are on the Canadian Shield, almost all on the western and southern edges of it.
-Bancroft, known as the "Mineral Capital of Canada" is one of only five major locations in the world where uranium is extracted from intrusive rocks – the others being Rössing uranium mine, Trekkopje mine, Utah, Twin Buttes, Ilimaussaq deposit and Palabora.
-Of the seven global locations where uranium is mined rom intrusive rock, Bancroft is the only one where it is mined from intrusive rocks of the pegmatite type.
+In Canada, 99% of known uranium occurrences and 93% of properties producing uranium are located on the geological shield known as the Canadian Shield, almost all on the western and southern edges of it.

+The Grenville Province in Eastern Canada has small quantities of uranium-thorium-rare earth element in granitic pegmatite which appear in numerous locations around the Bancroft area, giving Bancroft the moniker of the "Mineral Capital of Canada".
+The "Bancroft area" includes Haliburton, Hastings, and Renfrew counties, and all areas between Minden and Lake Clear.

+Bancroft is unusual as one of the limited global locations where uranium is extracted from intrusive rocks, notably the only one from the pegmatite type.
+Other locations include the Rössing and Husab mines in Namibia, Kvanefjeld in Greenland, Palabora in South Africa, along with the Radium Hill mine and sites in Southern Australia's Olary Province.
 The key geological features in the Bancroft area relevant to uranium mining are three circular granitic complexes, each about 10 km across.
 They are (from southwest to northeast):